teburd/hottub/README.md

 There are 3 pool manager implementations to choose from with different performance characteristics.
-One that uses a single ets table and a counter, one that uses two ets tables, one that uses a queue and a set held by a process.
+One that uses a single ets table and a counter, one that uses two ets tables, one that uses a queue and a set held by a single process.

+In all cases a single process is used to queue worker requests.
+In the ETS table implementations the process may be ideally avoided if there are more workers than requestors.

+From my experience

+* Queue + Set method is very fast under heavy load.
+* Single ETS table is very fast under light load.
+* Two ETS tables is reasonably fast under light and heavy loads.

 There is a benchmark as part of the test suite which can be run against the 3 branches to give you an idea of which one works will under your circumstances.

+The master branch is the queue + set pool management method.

 Example Usage